The Risks of Smoking before and after Cosmetic Surgery

 Download Our Recovery Guide

-Here’s how smoking can harm your breast surgery experience
+Here’s how smoking can harm your breast surgery recovery and results

 Smoking can add to your existing complication risks due to poor nutritional levels in your bloodstreams, compromised lung functions and blood circulation issues (think DVTs, infection risks and Anaesthesia).